-The FT’s piece – and others like it – many of which have coincided with Plein's very vocal plans to increasingly infiltrate the American retail market, serve to shed light on one of the most audacious forces in fashion.
-In documenting Plein's lavish antics and steady rise, they make it perfectly clear that regardless of how the fashion industry feels about Mr. Plein (love him, hate him or some other similarly strong emotion thereof), fashion cannot escape him.
+The FT’s piece and others like it – many of which have coincided with Plein's very vocal plans to increasingly infiltrate the American retail market – serve to shed light on one of the most audacious forces in fashion.
+In documenting Plein's lavish antics and steady rise, the slew of Plein-specific media attention makes it perfectly clear that regardless of how the fashion industry feels about Mr. Plein (love him, hate him or some other similarly strong emotion thereof), fashion cannot escape him.

-Plein's social media presence, wrote Remsen, aligns perfectly with “the pistons of his lucrative, incendiary and self-named label, which raked in €200 million [$236 million] in 2015 by selling gauchely conceived clothing and accessories to the nouveau riche, be they in Miami, Moscow or Macau.”
+Plein's social media presence, according to Remsen, aligns perfectly with “the pistons of his lucrative, incendiary and self-named label, which raked in €200 million [$236 million] in 2015 by selling gauchely conceived clothing and accessories to the nouveau riche, be they in Miami, Moscow or Macau.”

 In his own words, the 39-year old designer, who began selling clothing in 2003 after starting out creating furniture ... for dogs, describes himself as "a dream chaser" and just as he is over-the-top in his endeavors, he is unapologetic about them.
 This is Plein's show, after all, and while he may technically be a designer/creative director, it seems that in his eyes, he is more the rockstar to his rock ’n’ roll fashions than any sort of behind-the-scenes force.

-How do we know?
-Well, aside from the obvious, his interviews prove a gold mine.
+His interviews prove a gold mine in spotlighting this.
 For instance, consider one rather telling excerpt from a February 2016 profile that the New York Times did on Plein.
-When asked why he continues to stage such outlandish runway shows each season, Plein told the Times' Elizabeth Paton, simply: He is doing this for his "fans," of course, or the individuals whom the vast majority of designers would much more gracefully refer to as clients or customers.
-But, hey, Plein is not here to be politically correct.
+When asked why he continues to stage such outlandish runway shows each season, Plein told the Times' Elizabeth Paton, simply: He is doing this for his "fans," or the individuals whom the vast majority of designers would much more gracefully refer to as clients or customers.
+Plein is not here to be politically correct or sugar-coat any of this, after all; let us be clear about that.

 As for what his dream looks like, Plein is out to take over the globe with his brazen wares.
 He maintains a network of "80 stores around the world (13 of which are privately held; the remainder are franchises), and he is planning to double the brand’s global presence by adding 30 stores over the next five years," according to the FT.

 But there is more.
 In addition to rolling out stores across the world, Plein demands a spot on the list of the most talked-about runway shows each season, even if such placement is not due to the merit of his brand's garments and accessories.
-To be fair, though, fashion has long been more about branding and creating the image of luxury, which brands can then parlay into the sale of branded-licensed goods, such as eyewear, and more affordable/more wearable ready-to-wear.
+To be fair, though, fashion has long been more about branding and creating the image of luxury – which brands can then parlay into the sale of branded-licensed goods, such as eyewear, and more affordable/more wearable ready-to-wear – than it is about the actual garments that hit the runway.

-Nonetheless, his shows have not always been entirely well-received.
-As Dan Thawley wrote for BoF this February, they "have become legendary for all the wrong reasons: they are aggressive, loud and unforgivingly late."
+Unsurprisingly, Plein's shows have not always been entirely well-received.
+As Dan Thawley wrote for BoF this February, the shows "have become legendary for all the wrong reasons: they are aggressive, loud and unforgivingly late."

-Once the show does start - roughly an hour past the call time for invited guests - you will regularly find on the runway the likes of Paris Hilton, shirtless male models (sometimes toting body paint and fake machine guns), ex-convict Jeremy Meeks (pictured above), and other buzzy figures that most big-name fashion brands would opt out of casting.
+Once the show does start – roughly an hour past the call time for invited guests – you will regularly find on the runway the likes of Paris Hilton, shirtless male models (sometimes covered in body paint and toting fake machine guns), ex-convict Jeremy Meeks (pictured above) might be in the mix, and other buzzy figures that most big-name fashion brands would opt out of casting regularly round out the line up.

 Past presentations – which routinely take place in Milan (despite a sojourn to New York early this year) – have involved 18-wheeler monster trucks, "motorbikes, Ferraris, Lamborghinis and McLarens performing stunts and popping wheelies, pimped out with LEDs" (as WWD so aptly put it), Jet Skis, and even roller coasters.
 Do not forget, it is about the show for Plein, and he ensures that his are the biggest and the baddest.